RobWHickman/kaRpov/README.md

----
-title: "Animated Chess Game Plots"
-author: "Robert Hickman"
-date: "14 March 2018"
-output: html_document
----

-#kaRpov - R based chess game animations
+# kaRpov - R based chess game animations

 A fairly messy, fairly simple package to turn the pgn of chess games into an animated plot of all the moves